 - Players will have a clear vision of what a special team should look like

-- The players will be provided with unique language to help guide their leadership & character performance
+- The players will be provided with unique language to help guide their leadership and character performance

 - The players will understand the mission of removing Red, sway Gray, and building Green